24 Jun 2025

 Speakers & Panelists at the 2025 East Midlands Chamber People and Skills Conference:

-- Louise Dakin – SEND Employability Manager, Vision West Notts College
+• Louise Dakin – SEND Employability Manager, West Nottinghamshire College